salesforce/botsim/docs/tutorials.rst

   "-1" means to use all intent utterances.
 - ``No. of paraphrases`` is the number of paraphrases to be generated for each intent utterance.
 - ``No. of dialog simulations`` is the number of simulation episodes allowed for each intent.
 Default value "-1" means using all the goals.
 - ``Maximum No. of dialog turns`` is the simulation runtime parameter to limit the maximum number of dialog turns for each episode.
-When exceedied, the episode is considered a failed conversation.
+When exceeded, the episode is considered a failed conversation.

 Lastly, the API credentials must be uploaded to BotSIM for it to perform dialog user simulation via API calls.